-For a meeting to take place the Parent (or a representative of the Parent appointed under Rule 24.3) and at least four National Members must either be present at the venue or represented at the venue by a representative approved in terms of Rule 27.1.
-If there are more than 70 National Members, at least one-tenth including the Parent must either be present or represented at the venue by a representative in terms of Rule 27.1.

-- If the Parent is not present in person or by representative and/or not enough National Members are present in person or by representative within half an hour of the time the meeting was scheduled to start, the meeting shall be rescheduled to the same day the following week at the same time and at such place as may be fixed by the Chairperson of the meeting and announced at the meeting.
+- For a meeting to take place there must be at least seven Members either present at the venue or represented at the venue by a representative approved in terms of Rule 27.1.
+If there are more than 70 Members, at least one-tenth must either be present or represented at the venue by a representative in terms of Rule 27.1. - 24.2 If not enough Members are present in person or by representative within half an hour of the time the meeting was scheduled to start, the meeting shall be rescheduled to the same day the following week at the same time and at such place as may be fixed by the Chairperson of the meeting and announced at the meeting.
 There is no need to give notice to Members of the rescheduled meeting.
-If at that meeting there are not enough National Members present in person or by representative at the scheduled starting time the meeting can still go ahead. - 24.3 The Parent shall be deemed to be present in person at any general meeting if it is represented in person by an individual (who need not be a Member) who is appointed to act as such in writing signed by or on behalf of the Parent. - If a majority of Members present agree, the Chairperson of a meeting can adjourn the meeting.
+If at that meeting there are not enough Members present in person or by representative at the scheduled starting time the meeting can still go ahead.

+- If a majority of Members present agree, the Chairperson of a meeting can adjourn the meeting.
 No business can be discussed at the adjourned meeting other than the business not reached or left unfinished at the original meeting.
-There is no need to give notice to Members of the adjourned meeting. - The Chairperson of the Board will be Chairperson at all meetings of the Association.
+There is no need to give notice to Members of the adjourned meeting. - 26.1 The Chairperson of the Board will be Chairperson at all meetings of the Association.
 If there is no Chairperson or he/she is not present or willing to act, the Members present must elect a Member of the Board to be Chairperson of the meeting.
 If no Board Members are present, the Members present must elect a Member to be Chairperson of the meeting. - 26.2 If the Chairperson arrives later, after the meeting has commenced, s/he will take over as Chairperson of the meeting as soon as the current agenda item is concluded.

-Proxies/Representatives
+Proxies/Representatives/Postal Votes